haythemmnasri/Planery-application/README.md

-to install dependencies run the command: npm install
+To install dependencies run the command: npm install

-to run the project run the command:
+To run the project run the command:
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source file

 enjoy :D

 # PlaneryApplication